 Gasoline is the primary U.S. transportation fuel

-In 2020, Americans used about 123 billion gallons of gasoline, including 134.83 billion gallons of finished motor gasoline—or about 337 million gallons per day—and about 166 million gallons of aviation gasoline.
-Gasoline is one of the major fuels consumed in the United States and is the main product that U.S. oil refineries produce.
-Most of the motor gasoline sold for use in vehicles in the United States is about 10% fuel ethanol by volume.
+In 2021, Americans used about 135 billion gallons of gasoline, including 134.83 billion gallons of finished motor gasoline—or about 369 million gallons per day—and about 0.18 billion gallons of finished aviation gasoline.
+Motor gasoline is one of the major fuels consumed in the United States and is the main product that U.S. oil refineries produce.
+Most of the finished motor gasoline sold for use in vehicles in the United States is about 10% fuel ethanol by volume.

 Most gasoline is used in cars and light trucks